Menu

 Should You Try It?

-It may well be worth a try, seeing as 90% of us hypothyroid people have Hashimoto’s, so removing gluten from your diet for a while (usually a few months at least) to test if you have a sensitivity can be useful.
+It may well be worth a try, seeing as 90% of us hypothyroid people have Hashimoto’s, so removing gluten from your diet for a while (usually a few months) to test if you have a sensitivity can be useful.
 Especially if you have symptoms such as acid reflux, brain fog, aches and pains and fatigue.
 It could eliminate your final thyroid symptoms.
+However, it is certainly not the case for all thyroid patients.
+Different dietary adjustments help different people.

 Read my guide on how-to go gluten-free here.